fboender/localenv/README.md

 localenv is made up by a bunch of different scripts:

-*   **Q**: Why doesn't Tvtgrab support seeding?

-    **A**: Although some clients try to automate seeding, I view seeding as a manual operation; something that isn't well suited to include in an automated grabber.
-Seeding introduces a whole range of new problems, such as how long to seed, etc. Other than that, seeding single episodes is usually rather pointless, especially when doing it over a sucky ADSL connection, which just so happens to be the place where I watch shows.
-Yet another reason is that seeding is considered illegal in my country, while downloading is not.

 *   `localenv-init.d`

     init.d script that runs the scripts and configs in /etc/localenv.d/